petk/php-build-system/docs/cmake/modules/PHP/SearchLibraries.md

   `check_function_exists()`, the `check_symbol_exists()` is used, since it also works when symbol might be a macro definition.
 It would not be found using the other two commands because they don't include required headers.

+* `VARIABLE`

+  Name of a cache variable where the check result will be stored.
+Optional.
+If not given, the result will be stored in an internal automatically defined cache variable name.

 * `LIBRARY_VARIABLE`